cloud-design-dev/IBM-Cloud-JunipervSRX-Terraform-Ansible/README.md

 ```

 ## Need to deploy a Juniper Network Gateway?
 If you do not already have a vSRX deployed I have provided some Terraform examples for both a [standalone](infrastructure/standalone) and [HA](infrastructure/ha-pair) vSRX deployment.
+These examples will also create the Ansible inventory and playbook variables file needed to run the provided playbooks.